skip to main content

 Chief Research Officer

-Dr. Jonathan Schroden is the chief research officer at CNA, overseeing the life cycle of research quality excellence, our independent research program, research publications, editing, human subjects research compliance, and research modernization and data governance.
-His previous leadership roles at CNA include acting vice president of the Strategy, Policy, Plans, and Programs Division, director of the Countering Threats and Challenges Program, and director of the Special Operations Research Program.
-Most recently he served as research director for the Afghanistan War Commission, established by the US Congress.
+Dr. Jonathan Schroden is the Chief Research Officer within the Office of the President at the CNA Corporation.
+In this role, he oversees CNA's Research Office, including the life cycle of research quality excellence, our independent research program, research publications, editing, and support, human subjects research compliance, and research modernization and data governance.
+He previously served as the Research Director for the Afghanistan War Commission, acting Vice President and Director of CNA's Strategy, Policy, Plans, and Programs Division, the Director of CNA’s Countering Threats and Challenges Program, and the Director of CNA’s Special Operations Program.
+He is also the author of a forthcoming book on the history of U.S. counterterrorism operations in Afghanistan.